ssh4net/RawGL/README.md

 Known bugs and limitations
 ==========================
 * Windows registry required to change Video Driver delays from default settings (30~60 sec).
 Without this RawGL can silently drop processing or just crashing
+Please use gpu_delays.reg from tools/registry folder to change the required registry values.
+And restart the system before using RawGL.
-* No support for atomic counters and bufers yet (highest in priority in TODO list)
+* No support for atomic counters and buffers yet (highest in priority in TODO list)
 * Compute shaders are less tested and probably missed a lot of features
 * No support for uniform arrays